CBE / CBM enrollment cap FAQs

 My child is receiving special education services, including speech therapy, at Cane Bay Elementary but is not yet in kindergarten.
 Will my child be guaranteed a spot when entering kindergarten?

 If a student receives special education services at Cane Bay schools, your child is already enrolled and counted in student enrollment numbers.
+Your child will be enrolled in kindergarten at CBE and in lieu of the lottery.

 How will bus transportation to the Westview schools work?
 With the bus transportation to Westview, will this mean my child will need to be at the bus stop earlier?